-125. Refer to the General Standard for the Labelling of Pre-packaged Foods (CODEX STAN 1-1985).
+128.Refer to the General Standard for the Labelling of Pre-packaged Foods (CODEX STAN 1-1985).
 In addition, the following should be considered:

-126. Consumer handling information should provide specific directions for product storage and use, including regarding the 'use-by' date or other shelf-life indicators when provided and appropriate/needed.
+129. Consumer handling information should provide specific directions for product storage and use, including regarding the 'use-by' date or other shelf-life indicators when provided and appropriate/needed.
 For example, consumers need clear guidance on keeping washed ready-to-eat (RTE) bagged fresh fruits and vegetables refrigerated until used.
-When necessary, instructions to wash the produce should be provided.